Skip to main content

 Jupiter Dog Beach, Jupiter

 Introduce your pup to the ocean at one of the few remaining dog-friendly beaches in Florida, thanks to a 1989 Jupiter Town Council policy.
 This 2.5-mile stretch of beach stretches from beach marker 26 to 57.
 Your dog does have to be on a leash between the parking lot and the beach, but then he is free to run and play with his canine friends in the sand and surf.
-Of course, make sure your dog is well socialized, responds well to your voice commands, and doesn’t drink the seawater.
+Of course, make sure your dog is well socialized, responds to your voice commands, and doesn’t drink the seawater.
 Waste bags are provided; however, do plan to bring your own supply of fresh water.

 Lazy Dog Adventures, Key West